KevinLiao159/MyDataSciencePortfolio/README.md

 In this project, I will use classical **NLP** techniques: **word tokenization**, **word stemming**, **stopword removal**, **TF-IDF** and more to clean raw text data and extract features from raw text.
 Then I will use unsupervised learning models such as **K-means** and **LatentDirichletAllocation** to cluster unlabeled documents into different groups, visualize the results and identify their latent topics/structures.

 With clustering techniques applied to unstructured data, we can start to discover the internal structure inside the data and identify similarity between documents.
+With similarity score, we start to have the ability to query different documents in Text Store.

 ## Useful Open Source NLP Libraries